hormiai76/ispyb-database/README.md

 ### Schema

-Tip: Execute `./build.sh` to create a development `ispyb_build` database and import all the schema and grants files into it.
+Tip: Execute `./build.sh` to create a development `test` database and import all the schema and grants files into it.

 Alternatively, do it manually: